KatieErdahl/Portfolio/README.md

 Here are the abilities that each document showcases:

+Early Departures Checker - My Job: Applying data transformation skills in Excel to solve a problem for myself and my colleagues that has been a problem since long before I started.
+As far as I know, there has never been a good solution, unitl now.

 Cleaned Reviews - Hotel Reviews: Cleaning data in excel, with a sheet called changelog to see what changes were made between each version.

 Review SQL - Hotel Reviews: Querying my tables (as I would query a database) in SQL using Microsoft Access.
 If the query is opened and the tab is right clicked, there is a dropdown menu from which SQL View can be selected.